 4. Troy and the Nine Cities

 The De Camps describe Schliemann’s excavations at Hisarlik hill in north-west Turkey, where various successive settlements (over nine major periods) have been unearthed.
 However, they say that “there is still no solid connection between the story of the Iliad and the material remains on Hisarlik”.
-This has led some authors to propose alternative locations for Troy, including in northern Europe; see the ASLAN Hub article Perspectives: Alternative locations for Troy.
+This has led some authors to propose alternative locations for Troy, including in northern Europe; see the ASLAN Hub article Someplace else?
+Alternative locations for Troy.

 5. Ma’rib and the Queen of Sheba

 The De Camps describe the challenges of archaeological investigations taking place at Ma’rib, the capital city of the Saba’ kingdom and said to be the Sheba of biblical fame.
 Successive Imams hampered the expeditions and then there was a civil war.
 They also report the “outstanding engineering feat” of the ancient dam that once existed at Ma’rib.
 Now a new dam has been built, close to the location of the old one, but Yemen is again afflicted by civil war.

 The De Camps describe the (re)discovery of the ruins in Mashonaland in present-day northern Zimbabwe, which had been proposed as the biblical Ophir.
 The De Camps were unclear as to who built Great Zimbabwe, although they felt there were reasons for thinking that Ophir was elsewhere.
 Now the Great Zimbabwe National Monument is inscribed as a World Heritage Site and is understood to have been built by the ancestral Shona from the 11th century onwards.